6joshirashmi/CompleteMicroserviceGatewayApp/Readme.txt

 association model
 composition model ( docker compose) facade pattern (control panel is a best example) composition model of all services

+finaly all the services are configured with api services so that end user can access the service from apigetway which provide base address communicate to the all the services.

+docker-compose /kube ctl is a tool to configure all the service yaml file

+ConnectionFactory class

+customerapi...docker...sql
+productapi...docker...sql

+for messaging between multiple services we have taken services library..